 Contamination from two-photon events is suppressed by the pulse selection, but can not be entirely avoided.
 To minimize potential biases by the charge entries resulting from two photons, the one and two photon contribution to the charge distributions is fitted at the same time, using something we call a convolutional fitter.
-It assumes that the charge distribution resulting from two photons is the SPE charge distribution convolved with itself [25].
+It assumes that the charge distribution resulting from two photons is the SPE charge distribution convolved with itself [24].
 In each step of the minimizer the convolution is updated given the current set of SPE parameters to be evaluated and the relative one and two photon contributions is determined.

-We do not account fit for the three-photon contribution, which is justified by the lack of statistics in the 3 PE region as well as the significant rate difference between the 1 PE and 2 PE region, as shown in Fig. 3 (right).
+We do not fit for the three-photon contribution, which is justified by the lack of statistics in the 3 PE region as well as the significant rate difference between the 1 PE and 2 PE region, as shown in Fig. 3 (right).

-Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an inefficiency in the individual DOMs.
-That is, the shape below the WaveDeform software threshold does not have a significant impact, but the relative area of the SPE charge template below compared to above this threshold changes the efficiency of the DOM.
-This analysis assumes the same shape of Although the pulse selection and the steeply falling exponential component (modification to WaveDeform allow us to probe the charge distribution below the discriminator, there is insufficient data to accurately fit Exp_1 to each DOM independently.
-Rather, we determine the value of Exp_1) using the aggregate of all data together, and use that result for Exp_1 in all subsequent fits.
+Although the pulse selection and the modification to WaveDeform allow us to probe the charge distribution below the discriminator, there is insufficient data to accurately fit Exp_1 to each DOM independently.
+Rather, we determine the value of Exp_1 using the aggregate of all data together, and use that result for Exp_1 in all subsequent fits.

-The motivation to not fit for Exp1 independently for all DOMs in the detector to avoid large fluctuations in the DOM-to-DOM efficiencies.
-The modified WaveDeform data will strictly be used to determine the is as follows.
+The motivation to not fit for Exp_1 independently for all DOMs is as follows.
 Pulses that fall below the WaveDeform threshold do not contribute to the pulse series.
-This is equivalent to a efficiency factor for DOM in question.
-Having large variations in the Exp1 component will in turn cause large variation in the individual DOM efficiencies.
-Rather, setting all DOMs to have the same Exp1 component.
-Specifically, using-improves the overall fit while reducing the DOM-to-DOM efficiency differences.
+This is equivalent to an efficiency factor for DOM in question.
+Having large variations in the Exp_1 component will in turn cause large variation in the individual DOMs estimated efficiencies.
+Rather, setting all DOMs to have the same Exp_1 improves the overall fit while reducing the DOM-to-DOM efficiency differences.
 In IceCube analyses, a global efficiency systematic uncertainty accounts for this.

-Using the aggregate of the entire ensemble of DOMs with the modified WaveDeform datasetdatasets, we background-subtract the BeaconLaunch FT distribution from the MinBias data, Event dataset (removing the electronic noise), and fit the resulting distribution to determine the components of Eq.
-2.1, and use only the measured.
-The determined shape and normalization of Exp1 in all subsequent standard WaveDeformfits then used in all individual DOM fits using the standard WaveDeform.
+Using the aggregate of the entire ensemble of DOMs with the modified WaveDeform datasets, we background-subtract the FT distribution from the Event dataset (removing the electronic noise), and fit the resulting distribution to determine the components of Eq.
+2.1.
+The determined shape and normalization of Exp1 is then used in all individual DOM fits using the standard WaveDeform.